jundalisay/superb/content/en/research/socrates/simple-republic/book-7/chapter-2.md

 +++
-title= "Essential Subjects= Math and Geometry" date= 2015-09-11 image= "/covers/republic.jpg" description= "Inviting objects draw curiosity and intelligence.
+title= "Essential Subjects: Math and Geometry" date= 2015-09-11 image= "/covers/republic.jpg" description= "Inviting objects draw curiosity and intelligence.
 Uninviting objects do not (Chapter 2).
 The essential subjects are math, geometry, physics, astronomy, and dialectics."